kkibria/slideshow-dist/md/chindex.md

 Want to give it a try?

-## Getting started
+## Installing & Getting started

 You can start building your SlideShow presentation right now.
 Head over to the
 <a target="_blank" rel="noopener noreferrer" href="?ch=userman">SlideShow User's Manual</a>
-to learn how to install and use the SlideShow tool.
+to get installation instructions and learn how to use the SlideShow tool.

 ## Github
 Visit our